Categories

 Phishing Attempt

 Phishing attempts are becoming way too common nowadays.
-Social media platforms and other high traffic websites are often the hunting grounds and scammers typically know their way around things perfectly.
-On the positive side, even people are quick to recognise rug pulls.
-Sadly, few users do suffer financial damage and sometimes the effects of falling for a trap might be too severe.
+Social media platforms and other high-traffic websites are often the hunting grounds, and scammers typically know their way around things perfectly.
+On the positive side, even people are quick to recognize rug pulls.
+Sadly, few users suffer financial damage, and sometimes the effects of falling for a trap might be too severe.

-Obviously, the issue is not a minuscule one to ignore.
-Facebook has taken numerous steps in order to detect sketchy activities.
-However, it is safe to say that the measures weren’t exactly impeccable.
-So, the best way to deal with the issue is by raising awareness and taking quick action whenever it is necessary.
+The issue is not a minuscule one to ignore.
+Facebook has taken numerous steps to detect sketchy activities.
+However, it is safe to say that the measures weren’t precisely impeccable.
+So, the best way to deal with the issue is by raising awareness and taking quick action whenever necessary.

 Social Network Registry Corporation Agendas

-Social Network Registry Corporation and similar pages have only one goal which is to hijack your social media profiles and sell your personal information for a profit.
-Unlike most phishing hustles, this one does not use crazy narratives that are way too good to be true.
+Social Network Registry Corporation and similar pages have only one goal: to hijack your social media profiles and sell your personal information for a profit.
+Unlike most phishing hustles, this one does not use crazy narratives that are too good to be true.

 Want to be kept updated regarding similar scams?